Tranthan22/Can_TP/README.md

 Main feature
 - Works well with both Classical CAN and CAN FD
-- Fully meet requirements of transportation layer(Segment, Reassemble)
+- Fully meet requirements of transportation layer(Segment, Reassemble, Timing Session)
 - Multi connection

 Equipments